Bubble Gum Redbud

 A spectacular and hardy spring bloomer, with dazzling bubble gum pink flowers emerging from red buds, held tightly on bare branches in early spring; a top choice large shrub or small ornamental tree for specimen use

 Bubble Gum Redbud has pink pea-like flowers along the branches from early to mid spring, which emerge from distinctive red flower buds before the leaves.
-It has grayish green foliage which emerges light green in spring.
+It has grayish green deciduous foliage which emerges light green in spring.
 The heart-shaped leaves turn buttery yellow in fall.
-The fruit is not ornamentally significant.

 Bubble Gum Redbud is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.